Hone logo

 Problems

-Understanding the data type of a value is fundamental to writing robust JavaScript code.
-This challenge will test your ability to accurately identify the type of various JavaScript values, which is crucial for conditional logic, data validation, and proper handling of different data structures.
+Understanding the data type of a variable is fundamental to writing robust and predictable JavaScript code.
+This challenge asks you to create a function that accurately identifies the type of a given JavaScript value, handling various data types and edge cases correctly.
+This skill is crucial for data validation, type checking, and ensuring your code behaves as expected.

 Problem Description